-The slithering Deoxys, his body maimed and heavily wounded with lobotomized scars and marks, continued to expel fresh blood over the cobblestones on the ground, the liquids literally causing the terrain to rot away as his Phazon blood corroded the stones to nothingness.
-He licked one of his tentacles in delight before sipping the blood of a freshly killed Latios, who had fallen to his overwhelming dragonhead cannons and Phazon scythes before ultimately falling to a blow to the head from a spear generated from his many appendages.
+The slithering Deoxys, his body maimed and heavily wounded with lobotomized scars and marks, continued to expel fresh blood over the cobblestones on the ground, the corrupted liquids literally causing the terrain to rot away as his Phazon blood corroded the stones to nothingness.
+He licked one of his tentacles in delight before sipping the blood of a freshly killed Latios, who was gravely wounded by his overwhelming dragonhead cannons and Phazon scythes before ultimately falling to a blow to the head from a spear generated from his many appendages.

 A single Latios that remained and survived the endless onslaught aided his mate, a Latias, to her footing as he panted after the excruciating and endless crusade.
 The alien gave him one sickening glare at the couple of dragon/psychic-type beings before letting a small cackle escape his lips, the surrounding area littered with multiple corpses of the Eon Pokemon species.
 From cover, the few surviving humans that had lived through the fight looked on with terror and fright.